 Examples of brands doing this are surfacing across industries.
 FabFitFun is giving nurses and doctors a free Healthcare Heroes bundle.
 Headspace is helping teachers and healthcare providers manage the stress of this crisis by giving them free access to its online meditation app.
 And Tuft & Needle is giving first responders a 15% discount on its mattresses.

-Our survey revealed that personalized offers provide the kind of care that these consumer tribes want from brands.
+Our survey revealed that personalized offers provide the kind of care that these consumer communities want from brands.
 More than 58% of nurses, first responders, teachers, seniors, and the military said personalized offers made them feel “valued.”
-And across all consumer tribes, two-thirds or more said the offers made them feel “thankful.”
+And across all consumer communities, two-thirds or more said the offers made them feel “thankful.”

 The survey also suggests that these consumers aren’t just looking for a great deal.
-Less than one in three consumers across all tribes said the personalized offers made them feel “excited.”
+Less than one in three consumers across all communities said the personalized offers made them feel “excited.”

 Consumers Want Meaningful Promotions

 The consumers we surveyed were most drawn to personalized offers that provide tangible value.
 More than 60% of all groups said free shipping had the greatest appeal, and that number was even higher for students (65%), seniors (69%), and Teachers (68%).